Table of contents

 The added users are then listed in the Periphery tree:

-Finally, the program is saved to the Miniserver.
+Finally, the program must be saved to the Miniserver.